-At the end of the 90s, he started the hip hop style with baggy jeans at the hip and heavy black boots
+At the end of the 90s, he started the hip hop style with baggy jeans at the hips and heavy black boots.

 The suit and the classic dresses are worn only on special occasions and to work in exclusive environments or for the client.

 The costumes and dresses of luxury brands are again custom-made and paid for exclusivity.